metabase/metabase/docs/users-guide/13-sql-parameters.md

 Alternatively, you can select the target question in the sidebar, in the "Question #..." box that appears after typing `{% raw %}{{#}}{% endraw %}` in the query editor.

-The same syntax can be used in Common Table Expressions (CTEs), with databases that support it:
+The same syntax can be used in Common Table Expressions (CTEs), with databases that support them:

 ```
 WITH filtered_products AS {% raw %}{{#123}}{% endraw %}